speakingcode/programming-concepts/README.md

 Similar to variables in mathematics, variables in programming are symbolic names used to reference pieces of data.
 In computing terms, this means variables are symbols that refer or point to segments of memory.
 In practice this means they are names we give to pieces of data and use to recall and act on that data later on.
 Variables have values, which can change, i.e. vary.

 More important than variables themselves are the data they point to.
-Variables can reference simple values like numbers or strings of text, as well as more complex structures like collections or objects with properties and actions.
+Variables can reference simple values like numbers or strings of text, as well as more complex structures like collections and objects with properties and actions.
 Variables have _type_ which indicates the kind of data they point to.
-Different languages have different _type systems_ and handle variable types differently, but generally type impacts what kind of information the data can hold and what _operations_ can be do on it.
+Different languages have different _type systems_ and handle variable types differently, but generally type impacts what kind of information the data can hold and what _operations_ can be done on it.

 #### Primitive Types

-Primitive types are the most basic kinds of values we can handle distinctly in programs; they are provided by the language itself and are the basic building blocks that more complex types are made from.
-Which primitive types exist varies from language to language, and some languages like Ruby don't even have them (everything is an object in Ruby), but conceptually they are widely present in most languages.
+Primitive types are the most basic kinds of values we can handle distinctly in programs; they are provided by the language itself and are the basic building blocks that more complex types of data are made from.
+Which primitive types exist varies from language to language, and some languages like Ruby don't even truly have distinct primitive types (everything is an object in Ruby), but conceptually they are widely present in most languages.

+Although different language compilers and interpreters represent primitive types (and more generally, any type) of data differently from one another, some common representations (particularly from the C family of languages) are described below.
+It is not important to memorize such low-level details, but it is important to appreciate the practical limitations inherent to them.

 ##### Integer